3 Days 2 Nights Moderate Max 12 People

 Maximum 12 people per group tour.
 Every private tour is one-guide, one-group.
 You're never lost in a crowd, never rushed.
 We move at your pace and stop wherever you want a photo.

-"The second night in Ban Ho was completely unexpected — we ended up sitting with the Giay family after dinner for almost two hours, learning about the rice harvest through the guide translating back and forth.
+"The second night in Suoi Thau was completely unexpected — we ended up sitting with the Red Dao host family after dinner for almost two hours, learning about the rice harvest through the guide translating back and forth.
 No script, no performance.
 Just a family at their fire, curious about us as much as we were curious about them.
-The Day 1 climb to Ma Tra is real — don't underestimate it — but the views from the top justify every step."
+The Day 2 climb up to Phin Ho is real — don't underestimate it — but the views over the Ban Khoang valley justify every step."

 Posted on Google